uwplse/reincarnate-aec/README.md

 files will be saved in the `aec/compiled-meshes/mesh3` directory.
 The `.stl` files will be saved in the `aec/compiled-meshes/stl` directory.

+_Note_: Before running any scripts, feel free to check that both the above directories are empty.

 * To run the compiler, run the following from the `src` directory:
   `./scripts/compile.sh`.
 This should take less than a minute to finish.